sgNicola/ACsim/readme.md

 We are integrating Autoware.Universe Galactic version tailored for ADS development, enriched with fault injection capabilities and enhanced packages for simulation synchronization with CARLA.

+For the convenience of experiment, we recommend installing Autoware in a separate workspace.

 ##### Installing Dependencies Using Ansible

 Navigate to the autoware directory and set up the development environment: